abitdodgy/words_counted/README.md

 * Customisable criteria.
 Pass your own regexp rules to split strings if you prefer.
 The default regexp has two features:
   * Filters special characters but respects hyphens and apostrophes.
   * Plays nicely with diacritics (UTF and unicode characters): "São Paulo" is treated as `["São", "Paulo"]` and not `["S", "", "o", "Paulo"]`.
-* Pass in a file path or a url instead of a string.
-WordsCounted opens and reads files.
+* Opens and reads files.
+Pass in a file path or a url instead of a string.

-See usage instructions for details on each feature.
+See usage instructions for more details.

 ## Installation